Chapter 8

 By analyzing the accumulated data, you can validate or invalidate your hypotheses and design a navigation that makes sense to users.

-Just as with all UX research methods, tree testing has some limitations.
-One of the benefits of tree testing is its tight focus on evaluating IA and navigation, but this can also be a disadvantage.
+Just as with all UX research methods, tree testing has ideal use cases and situations where an alternative method may be more suited.
+One of the benefits of tree testing is its tight focus on evaluating IA and navigation, but this can also be a disadvantage, depending on your objectives.

-Tree testing tests top-down organization of a site and labeling of features, but this means you won’t get any feedback on other areas of navigation or overall usability of the site, as you may with other research methods.
+Tree testing tests the top-down organization of a site and the labeling of features, but this means you won’t get any feedback on other areas of navigation or the overall usability of the site, as you may with other research methods.

 However, this can be easily mitigated by supplementing tree testing with additional types of research, such as card sorting or basic usability testing, to build a wider picture of any issues with your site’s design and structure.